1f349/pqc-handshake/README.md

 Provides a protocol and net implementation to use post quantum cryptographic functions to prove ownership of keys and share a session key.
 The architecture of the library allows for the use of the use of any compatible algorithms for key encapsulation, HMAC, hashing and signing.
 This can even include providing a capabilities packet for negotiating those aforementioned algorithms (Hence ID 0 has been reserved for this).
+Any ID 0 packets will be incompatible with the current implementation as payload length is not explicitly stored.

 Proving key ownership is as simple as sending the encapsulated symmetric key to the other node, with a HMAC of the previous packet bytes